bijaymunda181/Linux-prep/linux-questions.md

 - sudo fsck /dev/sda1

-🔟 How do you unmount a filesystem safely before making changes or removing a disk?
+## 🔟 How do you unmount a filesystem safely before making changes or removing a disk?
+🧩 If it’s a Permanent Mount (Defined in /etc/fstab)

+**Unmount the filesystem**

+sudo umount /mnt/data

+**Edit the /etc/fstab file**

+Open the file:

+sudo vi /etc/fstab

+Then remove or comment out (add a # at the beginning) the entry related to that mount point:

+#UUID=xxxx-xxxx  /mnt/data  ext4  defaults  0 0

+Save and exit the file
 ## Package Management
 1. What is the difference between rpm and yum commands in RHEL/CentOS?